 RO uses an applied pressure to force a concentrated solution through a semipermeable membrane that is selective against contaminants.
 Typical industrial RO systems are spiral wound and made with a polyamide thin film composite (TFC) sheet membrane.
 Feed water is separated as the permeate flows through the membrane, and the concentrated reject stream bypasses the membrane.
 RO systems require several pretreatment steps in order to decrease fouling but are exceptional at rejecting dissolved salts in the feed water.
-Typical salt rejection ranges from 95-

-99% of salts in the influent.19 RO also serves as a needed redundancy for the rejected viruses, bacteria, and organics in the pretreatment steps.
-Therefore, RO was included in the process as the final step before disinfection.
+Typical salt rejection ranges from 95-99% of salts in the influent.19 RO also serves as a needed redundancy for the rejected viruses, bacteria, and organics in the pretreatment steps and is the final step before disinfection.